emersonramos3lt/portfolio/README.md

-# Description
+# 🎨 Portfolio Website

-This portfolio showcases my skills and passion for Front-end development, featuring a responsive design that adapts seamlessly to any screen size.
-It includes smooth scroll functionality for a polished navigation experience when clicking on links.
-Additionally, the portfolio offers both light and dark modes, allowing users to switch themes according to their preference.
-This project highlights my attention to detail and focus on creating intuitive and visually appealing user interfaces.
+This portfolio demonstrates my Front-end development skills and passion, featuring a responsive design that adapts flawlessly to any screen size.
+It includes **smooth scrolling** for seamless navigation and supports **light and dark modes**, enabling users to **personalize their browsing experience**.
+The project emphasizes intuitive and visually appealing **UI/UX design** with attention to detail.

-# Main Features
+# 🛠️ Main Features
-- HTML CSS
+- **HTML & CSS for structure and styling**
-- JavaScript
+- **JavaScript for interactivity**
-- ScrollReveal
+- **ScrollReveal for dynamic animations**
-- Dark/light mode
+- **Dark/Light Mode for theme customization**
-- Smooth scroll
+- **Smooth Scroll for polished navigation**

-# Screenshot
+# 📷 Screenshots

 ## Light mode
 ![Screenshot](./screenshot/img1.PNG)